-- MS1 or equivalent - A Level Coursework Summary Assessment Form - Individual activity assessment forms for each activity - Video evidence of the evaluation and appreciation of performance for the sample of candidates.
+- MS1 - A Level Coursework Summary Assessment Form - Individual activity assessment forms for each activity - Video evidence of the evaluation and appreciation of performance for a sample of candidates

-Please refer to the samples database at www.cambridgeinternational.org/samples for information, dates and methods of submission of candidates' marks and work.
+The deadlines and methods for submitting internally assessed marks are in the Cambridge Handbook available on our website.
 It would be appreciated if the video evidence and coursework documentation could be submitted in advance of the deadline.